-The total pension liability in the December 31, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50 percent

-Salary Increases 3.25 - 9.25 percent, average, including inflation

-Investment Rate of Return 6.85 percent, net of pension plan investment expense, including inflation
+Inflation 2.50 percent Salary Increases 3.25 - 9.25 percent, average, including inflation Investment Rate of Return 6.85 percent, net of pension plan investment expense, including inflation

 Mortality rates were adopted from an actuarial experience study dated January 1, 2020.
 The retired mortality tables are developed using URS retiree experience and are based upon gender, occupation, and age as appropriate with projected improvement using 80% of the ultimate rates from the MP-2019 improvement assumption using a base year of 2020.
 The mortality assumption for active members is the PUB-2010 Employees Mortality Table for public employees, teachers, and public safety members, respectively.
-The actuarial assumptions used in the January 1, 2021 valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2019.
+The actuarial assumptions used in the January 1, 2022, valuation were based on an experience study of the demographic assumptions as of January 1, 2020, and a review of economic assumptions as of January 1, 2021.